TimonLevy/Domain/05 - New Technologies Lan Morty (NTLM).md

 + The hash would be made up of variables such as the domain name, flags that were used during the conversation and a timestamp.
 -give another difference
 + In NTLMv2 the challange isn't encrypted using the password but rather hashed together with the password.

+-that is incorrect or not phrased well - try to explain again more clearly
 ```

 ### Why Is It So God Damn WEAK!